MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-column-measure-references.md

 It's possible to use a fully qualified measure in your expressions.
 DAX intellisense will even offer the suggestion.
 However, it isn't necessary, and it's not a recommended practice.
 If you change the home table for a measure, any expression that uses a fully qualified measure reference to it will break.
 You'll then need to edit each broken formula to remove (or update) the measure reference.

-We recommend you never qualify your measure references.
+It's recommended you never qualify your measure references.
 The reasons are provided in the [Recommendations](#recommendations) section.

 ## Recommendations